Nelitarnia/WO3U-speedrun-guide/character-notes.md

 His air special can hit enemies through walls, but at such a short range it's unlikely to be useful.

+## Cai Wenji

+• Wonder / Wonder + Impact

+### Average angled glitch

+She can bypass thin obstacles by using her sprint attack.

+### Average infinite jump

+Her air special is rather slow, but it lets her hover in place as a part of an infinite jump chain.

+### Neutral L-stick bug

+Her regular air attack has a [neutral L-stick bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Neutral-L-stick-bugs) and it can gain extreme forward Speed (rivalling Zuo Ci) if you do it from a running jump and leave L-stick neutral.
+It's somewhat hard to utilize effectively, though, since you need a lot of starting height to really benefit from the glitchy momentum.
+The attack falls down fairly fast and Cai Wenji doesn't have double jump either, making it a bit more arduous to setup.
+Also, you only gain super speed on vsync 30.

+### Other notes

+Her air charge attack features a flashy looking somersault through the air.
+Unfortunately, most of its apparent height gain is fake, so it can't be used in Save & Quit infinite jumps very effectively.

+It looks like Cai Wenji gets a buff from her EX-attack, but I'm not sure what kind of an effect it actually has.

 ## Hanzo Hattori

 • Speed / Efficacy + Vigor

 ### Top infinite jump

-Hanzo Hattori's air special zips him forward and upward a couple of meters.
-The animation is short too, allowing it to be done quickly in a jump.
-He is arguably the best character in the game for chainable vertical air movement, i.e. an infinite jump going for pure height, and maybe in the Top 10 for chainable horizontal air movement too.
-Having access to double jump is a nice cherry on top.
+Hanzo Hattori is arguably the best character in the game for chainable vertical air movement, i.e. an infinite jump going for pure height, and maybe in the Top 10 for chainable horizontal air movement too.
+His air special zips him forward and upward a couple of meters.
+The animation is short too, allowing it to be repeated quickly in a jump.
+Having access to double jump is very useful as well.

-The worst part is that air specials that are interrupted with a double jump may randomly lose all their height afterwards.
-This may only happen 10-15% of the time, but it still creates a small degree of inconsistency to vertical infinite jumping.
-The same is true for almost every other infinite jumping character in the game, though.

 ### Top high jump